Long Haul Flight Essentials

 Long Flight Essentials for Hygiene

-Ahh here we finally get to the ever so important toiletries section.
+Ahh, here we finally get to the ever so essential toiletries section.
 Long flight or not, I never travel anywhere with my toiletry bag.
 I have a million little 3 ounce bottles and need them to be organized in one place.
 Whether you use a toiletry bag or just a ziplock bag, these are the long flight essentials I recommend you get.

 Even if I am not wearing makeup, I always have a pack of makeup wipes with me.
 They come in so handy if you need to freshen up during or after your flight and, of course, pretty handy for removing makeup as well.
-My favorite are this cucumber and sage wipes.
-They’re gentle, light and refreshing.
+My favorites are this cucumber and sage wipes.
+They’re gentle, light, and refreshing.

 Toothbrush and toothpaste

 No one wants smelly breath so don’t forget to pack these.
-Travel sizes are handy because the toothbrush folds in on itself so it’s super compact and keeps the bristles totally clean.
-Another long flight essential is a travel sized toothpaste or a larger one.
+Travel sizes are handy because the toothbrush folds in on itself, so it’s super compact and keeps the bristles clean.
+Another long flight essential is a travel-sized toothpaste or a larger one.
 You can’t go wrong with this dental travel kit.

 This is a definite essential!
 For both the long journey and for using in your destination, I always have a mini deodorant on me.

 The dry air on the plane can be so unforgiving on your skin.
-Get yourself a good moisturizer and your skin will thank you.
+Get yourself an excellent moisturizer, and your skin will thank you.
 I’ve recently found my holy grail of moisturizers.
 It’s one by Clinique and is a hydration dream.

 Yes, the dry air affects your lips too.

-Let’s face it, there’s a good chance you won’t be smelling so fresh after you land.
-A nice smelling body spray will definitely come in handy.
-In additional to spraying it on myself, I like to spray it on the scarf I wrap around my head so I am always smelling something good!
+Let’s face it; there’s a good chance you won’t be smelling so fresh after you land.
+A lovely smelling body spray will come in handy.
+In additional to spraying it on myself, I like to spray it on the scarf I wrap around my head, so I am always smelling something good!